Derren Brown

 Derren Brown (born 27 February 1971) is an English mentalist, illusionist, and writer.
 He is a self-described "psychological illusionist" whose acts are often designed to expose the methods of those who claim to possess supernatural powers, such as faith healers and mediums.
 His live performances, which incorporate audience participation and comedy, often include statements describing how his effects are achieved through a combination of psychology, showmanship, magic, misdirection, and suggestion.

 Brown began performing in 1992, making his television debut with Mind Control (2000).
-He has since starred in several more shows for stage and television, including Something Wicked This Way Comes (2006) and Svengali (2012) which won him two Laurence Olivier Awards for Best Entertainment, as well as The Experiments (2011) which won him a BAFTA for Best Entertainment Programme at the 2012 awards.
+He has since starred in several more shows for stage and television, including Something Wicked This Way Comes (2006) and Svengali (2012) which won him two Laurence Olivier Awards for Best Entertainment, as well as The Experiments (2011) for which he was awarded a BAFTA for Best Entertainment Programme at the 2012 awards.
 Brown made his Broadway debut with his 2019 stage show Secret.
 He has also written books for both magicians and the general public.

-Early life
+Early life, family and education

-Derren Brown was born in the London Borough of Croydon on 27 February 1971, the son of Chris and Bob Brown.
-He was raised in Croydon's Purley area, which he described as "the epitome of middle-class suburbia", and he has a brother who is nine years younger than him.
-He was privately educated at Whitgift School in South Croydon, where his father was a swimming coach, before going on to study law and German at the University of Bristol.
-While there, he attended a hypnotist show by Martin S. Taylor, which inspired him to turn to illusion and hypnosis as a career.
-As an undergraduate, he started working as a conjuror, performing the traditional skills of close-up magic in bars and restaurants.
-In 1992, he started performing stage shows at the University of Bristol under the stage name Darren V. Brown; the "V" stood for "Victor".
+Derren Brown, son of Chris and Bob Brown, was born in Croydon, a borough of London, on 27 February 1971.
+He was raised in Croydon's Purley area, which he described as "the epitome of middle-class suburbia".
+He has a brother who is nine years younger than him.

+He was privately educated at Whitgift School in South Croydon, where his father was a swimming coach, then studied law and German at the University of Bristol.
+While there, he attended a hypnotist show by Martin S. Taylor, and it inspired him to seek a career in illusion and hypnosis.